phumara/Khmer-System-Fonts-Window-11/README.md

 Install and overwrite all fonts in ``backup`` directory

 Thank to  https://github.com/fidele007/Khmer-System-Fonts-Win10  that make it work .I just edit font size and modify some point only.I'm not professional font editor.

+***When we want to restore the default khmer UI. please update font Leelawadee.ttf  find in restorefontUI.